-Spicy Pumpkin Black Bean Soup takes a seasonal soup over the top.
+Spicy Vegan Pumpkin Soup with black beans takes a seasonal soup over the top.
 Lots of texture and taste with ingredients layered one after the other for a flavor complexity that you’ll want year after year.

 When it comes to things that are scary I think spiders and their webs are up there on everyone’s list.
 When it comes to hearty soups that go along with fall then it’s pumpkin soup.

 Add a few special ingredients including black beans and you have a meal.
 Now, combine spider webs and this Spicy Pumpkin Black Bean Soup and you have the ultimate winner.

 Isn’t Halloween the best!
 You have a chance to put your thinking cap on and go crazy creative.
 Whether you have kids or not it is such a fun time.

 You’d never catch me at one of those Halloween nights over at Knott’s Berry Farm.
 I mean … SCREAM!

 It is going to be a little nerve-wracking this year because we are camping in the woods in the beautiful Berkshires of Massachusetts.
 The trees are turning and the leaves are falling.